pypa/packaging.python.org/source/specifications/dependency-specifiers.rst

 specifier, while locking and installation tools MAY either emit an error or else fall back to ``String`` field comparison logic if either the marker field value or the user supplied constant cannot be parsed as a valid version specifier.
+Note that ``in`` and ``not in`` containment checks are NOT valid for ``Version`` fields.

 For ``Version | String`` fields, comparison operations are defined as they are for ``Version`` fields.
 However, there is no expectation that the parsing of the marker field value or the user supplied constant as a valid version will succeed, so tools MUST fall back to processing the field as a ``String`` field.
 Alternatively, tools MAY unconditionally treat such fields as ``String`` fields.
+Accordingly, comparisons that rely on these fields being processed as ``Version`` field SHOULD NOT be used in environment markers published to public index servers, but they may be appropriate in more constrained environments.

 Composing marker expressions
 ''''''''''''''''''''''''''''